behnazkhoshnood/good-cook-ms3/README.md

 - Edit form

   - If users ever decide that they would like to edit any of the data, all they need to do is click on the edit button on the head part of the collapsible on either "All Recipe" page or "Profile" page.
 This button will reveal the efit form with add the information that have been added till then and they can change any part they desire and then click on edit button at the bottom of the page.
-  - If user decided to not change the informations they can click on the cancle buttton next to edit buttton.
+  - If user decided to not change the informations they can click on the cancel buttton next to edit buttton.

 - Delete buttton

   - If users ever decide that they would like to edit any of the data, all they need to do is click on the edit button on the head part of the collapsible on either "All Recipe" page or "Profile" page.
   - In mobile view devices the delete buttton in "All Recipes" page is hidden and shown on top of the edit form instead.
   - When the user tries to delete a recipe, they will be asked to confirm if that is what they want to do by means of a confirmation message.
 This is to prevent any user to delete a recipe by mistake.

+- Add category and marks
+  - Admin can add, edit or delete the categories or marks by clicking on these options provided for them in two buttons provided only for admin in the navbar.

 # Features Left to Impliment
 1 - Adding like/sidlike button for recipies and the number of likes for each Recipe to put the attention of the users on more liked recipies.
 2 - Adding the liked recipes in a new section in profile page.
 3 - Adding a footer with social media sites for the app.
+4 - Seperating the recipes in different sections for each category.
 ---
 # Technologies Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML)